WHY USE SIS?

 - It should be noted that the vast majority of engineering services provided within insurance policies are NOT linked or embedded within warranties or subjectivities.
 As a result, they do NOT lead to the creation of burdensome policy provisions/issues.

-- Sometimes, however, underwriters do impose warranties or subjectivities on higher risk exposures and SIS are asked to review plans/projects (such as deepwater exploratory wells etc) and to make recommendations.
+- Sometimes, however, underwriters do impose warranties or subjectivities on higher risk exposures and SIS are asked to review specific risks, plans and projects through the course of the policy and to make recommendations.
 SIS will work very closely with the insured, underwriter and broker alike to expediently and professionally develop meaningful, relevant, user friendly recommendations.
 All parties can be assured that SIS' network will have the requisite up-to-date experience and relevant knowledge that will be of significant benefit to all parties.

 SIS is 100% privately owned, is completely independent and does not have conflicts of interest with brokers or underwriters.
 Confidentiality and impartiality are assured by aligning your business with SIS Risk Management.